Which organelles are found in plant cells but not in animal cells... | Channels for Pearson+

 1

-Review other organelles listed in the problem: Lysosomes, Mitochondria, and Ribosomes.
-These organelles are found in both plant and animal cells, serving functions like digestion, energy production, and protein synthesis, respectively.

-Conclude that chloroplasts are the organelles found in plant cells but not in animal cells, due to their role in photosynthesis, which is a process unique to plants.
+Conclude that chloroplasts are the organelles found in plant cells but not in animal cells, as they enable the process of photosynthesis, which is not a function of animal cells.

 Watch next